flatpak/flatpak-docs/docs/sandbox-permissions-reference.rst

 Filesystem permissions
 ----------------------

-Each of the following permissions configure filesystem access, and should be added to ``--filesystem=``:
+Each of the following permissions configures filesystem access, and should be added to ``--filesystem=``:

 ====================  ===========================================
-``host``              Access all files [#f3]_ ``host-etc``          Access all files in /etc ``home``              Access the home directory ``/some/dir``         Access an arbitrary path ``~/some/dir``        Access an arbitrary path relative to the home directory ``xdg-desktop``       Access the XDG desktop directory ``xdg-documents``     Access the XDG documents directory ``xdg-download``      Access the XDG download directory
+``host``              Access all files [#f3]_ ``host-etc``          Access all files in /etc ``home``              Access the home directory ``/some/dir``         Access an arbitrary directory ``~/some/dir``        Access an arbitrary directory relative to the home directory ``xdg-desktop``       Access the XDG desktop directory ``xdg-documents``     Access the XDG documents directory ``xdg-download``      Access the XDG download directory